kursjan/petitparser2/docs/comments.md

 "%}

 ## Summary
-TODO(kurs): add summary
+Parsers unaware of comments sooner or later return wrong results.
+We fixed the issue by specifying the ```comment``` rule, which properly skips over comments in input.

 ### Sources
-The sources of this tutorial are part of the PetitParser2 package, you just need to install PetitParser2 or use Moose as described in the [Introduction](index.md).
+The sources of this tutorial are part of the PetitParser2 package, you just need to install PetitParser2 or use Moose as described in the [introduction](index.md).